britram/taps-transports/draft-ietf-taps-transports.md

 higher throughput than TCP in certain situations.
 Note, however, that coupled congestion control {{RFC6356}} might limit this benefit to maintain fairness to other flows at the bottleneck.
-When aggregating capacity over multiple paths, and depending on the way packets are scheduled on each TCP subflow, an additional delay and higher jitter might be observed observed before in-order delivery of data to the applications.
+When aggregating capacity over multiple paths, and depending on the way packets are scheduled on each TCP subflow, additional delay and higher jitter might be observed observed before in-order delivery of data to the applications.